-The approach for determining impairment of financial assets is provided in notes 2(k) and 3(a) to the audited financial statements.
+The approach for determining impairment of financial assets is provided in notes 2(h) and 3(a) to the 2021 audited financial statements.

-As of 31 December 2020, none of the treasury products has any indication of impairment.
+As of 31 December 2021, none of the treasury products has any indication of impairment.

 9.5 CRC: Qualitative disclosures related to credit risk mitigation